EkaterinaChueva/IMPLEMENTATION-OF-K-MEANS-ALGORITHM-IN-A-DISTRIBUTED-SYSTEM/README.md

 A Euclidean distance is employed for numerical attributes, while a discrete distance is used for non-numerical ones.

 The dataset chosen for the project is [kdcup99 dataset](https://scikit-learn.org/stable/datasets/real_world.html#kddcup-99-dataset), which is an artificial dataset representing “bad” and “good” internet connections (intrusions/attacks and normal connections).
-Each observation consists of a series of attributes, some of which are numeric and some aren't.
+Each observation consists of a series of attributes, which are numeric and non-numeric.

 ### Content of the project

 #### 1) Building a Spark cluster

-We firstly built a Spark cluster of 3 VMs, specifying one machine as a master and worker at the same time an two others as workers.
+We first build a Spark cluster of 3 virtual machines: we specify that one machine is both a master and worker, and the remaining two are workers.
-Then we made it possible to work using PySpark in a Jupyter Notebook.
+We then install all the components necessary to run Python, Jupyter Notebooks, and PySpark on said VMs.

 #### 2) Importing and preprocessing the dataset

-We took the data (consisting of 42 columns and around 500000 rows) and the corresponding targets (classes).
+We import a subset of the data from the Python scikit-learn library: our dataset consists of 42 columns/attributes and around 500000 rows/observations, and the corresponding targets/classes.
 K-means algorithms perform best when provided with comparable size classes.
-Therefore, we kept only the classes with the most data (>10000 occurences).
+Therefore, we decide to keep only the classes with the most data (>10000 occurrences).

 ![alt text](https://github.com/EkaterinaChueva/IMPLEMENTATION-OF-K-MEANS-ALGORITHM-IN-A-DISTRIBUTED-SYSTEM/blob/main/class_distribution.png)